 The Movements are ideally done in groups.
 Choreographed for mathematical displacement, canons and moving figures, they require and develop a sense of being part of a moving whole.
 That clearly isn’t possible to experience alone in front of a computer screen.

 However, the Movements are also ideal vehicles for developing a sense of presence in the body, for stretching our muscles of divided attention and for observing ourselves in challenging circumstances.
 We began our online experiment with “Gurdjieff-like” exercises that I developed to be done while sitting, focusing on inner sensing, chants, counts and arm and head gestures.
 As our confidence and technological proficiency grew, we expanded to using parts of actual Movements.
 We now have a hybrid group with a limited number of members in a mini-line and the rest of the participants on-line.

 Keeping the Whidbey Akhaldans’ international retreat members’ original wishes in mind, these sessions are not intended to only teach the Movements.
-Rather we use the Movements as vehicles toward increased presence, with opportunity for self-observation and a place to share what emerges from 20 or 80 minutes of intense practice.
+Rather we use the Movements as vehicles toward increased presence, with opportunity for self-observation and a place to share what emerges from an hour of intense practice.
 We trust the Movements to provide appropriate work for all three centers and our own ability to observe and integrate the experience.
 Because of language and time constraints, we do not engage in the intellectual or academic discussions that are more readily available to us in other contexts.

 For further information, please contact Carol at: firstname.lastname@example.org

 Schedule of the online Gurdjieff Movements offered by Akhaldans

 ZOOM.
 All meetings are recorded and shared in a private folder for participants’ use only.